 If you prefer Android to iOS and Windows on a tablet and are an ASUS fan. then the Asus Transformer Pad infinity would be a good choice.

-This device is packed full with very exciting features and it’s the only Android tablet with a full HD screen which is amazingly crisp, bright and colorful.
+This device is packed full of very exciting features and it’s the only Android tablet with a full HD display that is amazingly crisp, bright, and colorful.

-One of the most impressive features of the Transformer Pad Infinity is it’s speedy performance and very fast load times, thanks to the new quad-core Nvidia Tegra 3 T33 processor.
+One of the most impressive features of the Transformer Pad Infinity is its speedy performance and very fast load times, thanks to the new quad-core processor – Nvidia Tegra 3 T33.

-Completing everyday tasks provides no challenge for this tablet and if your favorite recreation is playing video games, then prepare to be completely entertained with the Transformer Pad Infinity as it was built with gaming in mind, plus you can’t help but admire the crisp clear image quality and beautiful display.
+Completing everyday tasks provides no challenge for this tablet and if your favorite recreation is playing video games, then prepare to be completely entertained with the Transformer Pad Infinity as it was built with gaming in mind, plus you can’t help but admire the crisp clear image quality and beautiful display – a few things that make travel-sized windows laptop replacement a lost topic in your mind.

-This Asus tablet is 0.37 inches thick and it weighs 1.4 pounds which is very portable for anyone, and it has a battery life of about 7.5 hours.
+This Asus tablet is 0.37 inches thick and weighs 1.4 pounds it is very portable for anyone, and it has a battery life of about 7.5 hours.

 The virtual keyboard is also very responsive and has the Swype-style trace feature which allows you to spell words by tracing lines between letters.
-For a physical keyboard, the Asus Transformer Pad Infinity is compatible with the Asus keyboard dock which houses a full-sized USB 2.0 port, a microSD card slot and a 19.5Wh battery that significantly extends the battery life of the Transformer Pad Infinity.
+For a physical/Bluetooth keyboard, the Asus Transformer Pad Infinity is compatible with the Asus keyboard dock which houses a full-sized USB 2.0 port, a microSD card slot, and a 19.5Wh battery that significantly extends the battery life of the Transformer Pad Infinity.

 While a little outdated now, this android tablet still holds up to the newer models while offering the bonus of a price tag that shows it’s a year or so outdated.